Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Methods

-Trajectories of the observable are depicted in Figure~\ref{models:fig_observable} for the dynamics of the exponential and the logistic growth model from Figure~\ref{models:fig_exp_traj1} and Figure~\ref{models:fig_logistic_traj1}, respectively.
-In Figure~\ref{models:fig_observable_exponential}, the relative amount of Population~1 tends to zero due to the exponential nature of the model,whereas the observable reaches a steady state around~$0.15$ in the long run in Figure~\ref{models:fig_observable_logistic}.
+Trajectories of the observable are depicted in Fig~\ref{models:fig_observable} for the dynamics of the exponential and the logistic growth model from Fig~\ref{models:fig_exp}A and Fig~\ref{models:fig_logistic}A, respectively.
+In Fig~\ref{models:fig_observable}A, the relative amount of Population~1 tends to zero due to the exponential nature of the model, whereas the observable reaches a steady state around~$0.15$ in the long run in Fig~\ref{models:fig_observable}B.

-\section{Statistical inference}
+\subsection{Statistical inference}

 A mathematical model attempts to depict real mechanisms so that insights can be transferred from the model to reality.
 The values of model parameters can sometimes be determined by the modeller on the basis of knowledge from the specific discipline.
 In the case of the gene modification experiments considered here, neither the parameter values nor the initial conditions are exactly known.
 The goal of statistical inference is to estimate these values based on measurements and to study resulting properties.
 However, models are only an idealized representation of reality.
-Measurements naturally deviate from the modelled observable~$\eta(t)$ as they are, for example, subject to biological stochasticity and experimental noise.
+Measurements naturally deviate from the modelled observable~$h$ as they are, for example, subject to biological stochasticity and experimental noise.
 We regard measurements~$y(t)$ for both growth models as realisations of the random variable